open-source-tabletop/cadence/releases/modules/dark-millenium/shadow-war/shadow-war.md

 Section 2 - Building an Army
 ============================

 To build your army for Shadow War you select a number of units and their equipment from your chosen army list up to an agreed number of points.
+Games are typically played at 100 or 150 points.
 There are 4 types of model to choose from: Command, Standard, Specialist, and Elite.
 Your army should be made up of the following:

 - 1 Command model.
 - 2+ Standard models.